-Get kids to help with spring cleaning with these tips…plus, research says kids’ chores do more than just tidy the house.
+Get kids to help clean the house with these tips…plus, research says kids’ chores do more than just tidy the house.

-What does getting kids to help with spring cleaning and increasing their odds for future success have to do with each other?
+What does getting kids to help with cleaning the house and increasing their odds for future success have to do with each other?

 More than you might think.